Allday

 Tomas Henry Gaynor (born 21 February 1991), known professionally as Allday, is an Australian rapper, singer and songwriter from Adelaide.
 Gaynor became active in 2011, when he began uploading his music for free online.
 Following his works becoming increasingly popular, he moved to Melbourne, to pursue a serious career before later relocating to Los Angeles in February 2017.
 His works have been influenced by acts such as Silverchair, Frank Ocean, and TLC.
 Gaynor released his debut album, Startup Cult, in July 2014 to Australian audiences.
 Startup Cult achieved success and reached number three on the ARIA Charts.

 Early life

 Gaynor grew up in the Adelaide suburb of Blackwood.
-He was raised Catholic and attended Blackwood High School and Mercedes College.
+He was raised Catholic and attended Blackwood High School and Mercedes College (Adelaide).
 Gaynor played in a short-lived punk band in high school, which generated his interest in music.
 In 2011 Gaynor said "I basically grew up in the hip hop scene; I would have been about 11 years old when I went to my first show."
 In his youth, he had jobs at a pie shop, a pizza shop and Nando's.
 Gaynor started writing music at 11 years old but, due to a lack of equipment, he did not begin recording his music until he was 18.